 According to a survey by Art & Science Group, LLC (www.artsci.com), boarding school students spend roughly 17 hours on homework compared with only 8 hours a week among public school students.
 Also, 78% of boarding school students are prepared for college compared with 23% of public school students.
 Thus, at an all-girls boarding school where all frivolous distractions have been removed, out-of-control teenage girls are given the tools to rearrange their priorities and reach their untapped academic potential.

 All aspects of life at military schools for girls are imbued with a degree of discipline, not as a punishment but as a tool for cultivating personal strength and restraint.
-Especially in the age of the Internet, when every teenager has a smartphone in hand at all times, instant gratification abounds more than ever before, and discipline continues to fall further to the wayside.
+Especially in the Internet age, when every teenager has a smartphone at all times, instant gratification abounds more than ever before, and discipline continues to fall further to the wayside.
 Military schools for troubled youth aim to correct this trend by holding students accountable for behavior, hygiene, organization, academics, etc. In addition to high academic expectations, military schools for girls require participation in athletics, enforcing physical discipline and mental.

-Girls are also expected to maintain tidy living quarters and adhere to a strict dress code, ensuring their uniforms are clean at all times, which teaches personal responsibility and eliminates distractions.
-At an all-girls boarding school, free from the constraints of vanity and the male gaze, both of which are often so pervasive in public schools, young women are empowered to make remarkable strides of the mind and soul.
-Because military schools for girls are single-gender settings, the social pressures that many young women feel to behave a certain way to impress their peers in co-ed public schools are removed, allowing for freedom of expression, which is instrumental during such formative developmental years.
+Girls are also expected to maintain tidy living quarters and adhere to a strict dress code, ensuring their uniforms are always clean.
+This teaches personal responsibility and eliminates distractions.
+At an all-girls boarding school, free from the constraints of vanity and the male gaze, both of which are often so pervasive in public schools, young women are empowered to make remarkable strides in the mind and soul.
+Because military schools for girls are single-gender settings, the social pressures that many young women feel to behave in a sure way to impress their peers in co-ed public schools are removed, allowing for freedom of expression, which is instrumental during such formative developmental years.

 Preparation for Real Life

-Overall, military schools for girls also prepare girls for life after high school and beyond by emphasizing academic excellence and building a strong work ethic.
-Most troubled teens, regardless of specific behavioral problems, struggle with low esteem; by addressing esteem issues, their general well-being is typically improved as a byproduct.
-So, at an all-girls boarding school, girls are taught to remain staunch in their values and given opportunities to develop the strength and the courage to do so, which is arguably the greatest tool at anyone’s disposal.
+Overall, military schools for girls also prepare girls for life after high school and beyond by emphasizing academic excellence and building a solid work ethic.
+Regardless of specific behavioral problems, most troubled teens struggle with low esteem; by addressing esteem issues, their general well-being is typically improved as a byproduct.
+So, at an all-girls boarding school, girls are taught to remain staunch in their values and given opportunities to develop the strength and the courage to do so, arguably the most potent tool at anyone’s disposal.

-Entering military school as a struggling and likely begrudging teenager, an out-of-control teenager, eventually becomes a self-sufficient and self-assured young adult.
-By the testament of many parents who were once in that same position of heartache and worry that you’ve come to know all too well, enrollment their girl in a military school for girls was the best gift they could give to their troubled daughter.
+Entering military school as a struggling and likely begrudging, out-of-control teenager, She eventually becomes a self-sufficient and self-assured young adult.
+By the testament of many parents who were once in that same position of heartache and worried that you’ve come to know all too well, enrollment their girl in a military school for girls was the best gift they could give to their troubled daughter.